b00f/b00f.github.io/_posts/2020-05-07-rust_future _explained.markdown

 }
 {% endhighlight %}

-`async` keyword emphasizes that the function is an asynchronous function.
+The `async` keyword emphasizes that the function is an asynchronous function.
 The value returned by `async fn` is a Future.
-Futures are *lazy*: they do nothing until they are run.
-The most common way to run a Future is to `.await` it. `join!` is like `.await` but can wait for multiple futures concurrently.
-We changed sleep to `delay_for` which is an asynchronous analog to `std::thread::sleep`.
+Futures are *lazy*: they do nothing until they are executed.
+The most common way to run a Future is to `.await` it.
+The `join!` macro is like `.await`, but can wait for multiple futures concurrently.
+We changed sleep to `delay_for`, which is the asynchronous analogue to `std::thread::sleep`.

 If you run this code you might see something like this:

 ```